-Three teams were created to complete the 2021 LHMP.
+Three teams were created to update and complete LHMP.
 Below is a list of the teams and their core functions.

-The Core Planning Team (CPT) guided the direction of the 2021 LHMP and implemented the majority of the research and text updates.
+The Core Planning Team (CPT) guided the direction of the LHMP update and implemented the majority of the research and text updates.
 The CPT began meeting in September 2020 to plan the update process, outreach activities and timeline, and begin revisions, and met weekly.
 The team consisted of an engineer from the Design/Engineering department, technical writing staff from the Grants and Funded Projects department, and staff from Public Affairs & Outreach.
 See below for CPT members and their role(s).